fserrazes/GameCenterKit/README.md

     <img src="https://img.shields.io/badge/License-MIT-blue.svg" />
 </p>

-This is a Swift package with support for iOS that allows to use GameKit with UIKit and SwiftUI.
+A Swift package for iOS that wraps GameKit with support for UIKit and SwiftUI.

 Enable players to interact with friends, compare leaderboard ranks and earn achievements.